gangz/Tetris/IoP_Tetris.md

 34. Integrate it into the game immediately.

-35. during step 34, found a new error: the last row compress will goto endless loop
+35. during step 34, found a new error: the last row compress will goto endless loop. it is due to there is an empty shape check collision. remove the unused falldown shape. it is OK again.